-One players is assigned the role of dealer.
-The dealer turns the top card of the kitty face up this is called the “up-card”.
-Starting with the player to the left of the dealer, players get the opportunity to decide to make the suit of the up-card the trump suit for the round.
+One player is assigned the role of dealer.
+The dealer turns the top card of the kitty face up; this is called the 'up-card'.
+Starting with the player to the left of the dealer and going clockwise, players get the opportunity to decide to make the suit of the up-card the trump suit for the round.

 The dealer's partner's options depend on whether the British or American preset is being used.
 He may pass or 'take it up' in which case the suit of the up-card is accepted and the dealer takes the card into their hand, in return discarding a card from their hand into the kitty.

 If all players pass, players have the opportunity to name a trump suit (except for the suit rejected in the first round), again starting from the dealer's left.
 If all players pass at this point, the role of dealer passes to the next player, a new round begins and the process starts over again.

 The highest trump card is the Jack of the trump suit (called the 'right bower').
 The next highest trump is the other Jack of the same color (called the 'left bower').
 The rest of the trump suit is in descending order from Ace to 9.

 Each player then gets the opportunity to choose to play 'alone' for the round.
 If any player decides to play alone, their partner does not take part in the round.

 Play proceeds for five tricks, following standard trick-taking rules.

 At the end of the round, teams score points.

 The first team to win a set number of points wins the game.
 The options are 8, 10, 11 or 15 points.